tenphi/gatsby-plugin-hide-undefined-elements/README.md

 ## See more

-- [gatsby-plugin-numl](https://github.com/tenphi/gatsby-plugin-numl) - Plugin to inject Numl Design System to your project.
+- [gatsby-plugin-numl](https://github.com/tenphi/gatsby-plugin-numl) - Plugin to inject Numl Design System to your Gatsby project.

 ## Sponsors